Last Updated on 12th October 2021

 Utilising the GeoSLAM ZEB scanners, without the need for GPS, capturing data in mines is quick, safe, and highly repeatable.
 Rapid data capture means fewer hold ups in production, saving time and money, plus the frequency of capture means companies can keep on track with targets and make necessary logistical changes.

 GeoSLAM Convergence Analysis provides rapid, regular, cost effective ways of detecting the velocity of change of rock movement.
-This is not GeoSLAM Shaft Inspection is a solution for collecting data, without the need for GPS, in hard to reach and dangerous vertical shafts, for inspection or analysis of change.
+GeoSLAM Shaft Inspection is a solution for collecting data, without the need for GPS, in hard to reach and dangerous vertical shafts, for inspection or analysis of change.

 The solution offers repeatable and frequent scanning, giving companies actionable information quickly.
 A solution for mining companies to be able to get actionable data for quick decision making, saving time and money, whilst keeping personnel safe.